crimsonkissaki/MockMaker/README.md

 ## MockMaker

-An automated entity/class "mock" file seeder.
+An automated entity class "mock" file seeder.

 Whether you call them doubles, stubs, mocks, partials, fakes, or something else there are times when a mocking library such as PHPUnit's mockBuilder, Mockery, Prophecy, etc. just doesn't do exactly what you need or want.
 Sometimes you just _need_ a concrete class implementation to run through the unit test wringer or a full end to end functional unit test suite.